Tuesday 4 February 1969

 ”Special Envoy: Private Treaty” Writer Raymond Bowers Director Robert Tronson.

 “For Sale by Private Treaty: Tudor Manor House, Park, formal garden, Home Farm, Lodge, 2 Cottages.
 In all 120 acres!” .

-Wilder has instructed Pamela (Babrbara Murray) to “cultivate” Hindlesham (David Savile), Lord Bligh’s private secretary so that he can learn Bligh’s plans.
-Having learned that Bligh plans to take credit for a deal with Yugoslavia, Wilder has brought First Minister Kidrich (George Howe) to his country house to keep him out of Bligh’s way.
-Wilder and Don Henderson have arrived at Hackton Hall (the Wilder’s country home) to find the caretaker in hospital, the electricity cut off and the house up for sale.
-While Wilder and Henderson are in the village trying to get the electricity reinstated, Pamela and Hindlesham arrive at the house.
+Wilder has instructed Pamela (Barbara Murray) to “cultivate” Hindlesham (David Savile), Lord Bligh’s private secretary so that he can learn Bligh’s plans.
+Belieivng that Bligh intends to take credit for a deal with Yugoslavia, Wilder brings First Minister Kidrich (George Howe) to Hackton Hall, the Wilder's country house to keep him out of Bligh’s clutches.
+Wilder and Don Henderson have discovered that the caretaker is in hospital, the electricity cut off and the house up for sale.
+They go to the village to try and get the electricity reinstated, but Pamela arrives with Hindlesham at the house.